 GNOME Extension

 Gaze lock screen and GDM integration are GNOME-specific and require the gaze-gnome-extension package.
+The one-line installer tries to enable lock screen face unlock for the current GNOME user.
+Manual package installs only install the extension files.

 This extension starts the gdm-face PAM service inside GNOME Shell authentication flows.